 4. “O Homem do Futuro” (“The Man from the Future”)

 Looking for some campy, science fiction fun?
 This movie will give you everything you long for: a more-awkward-than-mad scientist, time travel, questionably scientific occurrences, particle accelerators, romance, nerdy jokes and an exploration of what it might be like to get one big do-over to change your life.

 Have you heard of Chico Xavier?
-You might want to watch this documentary from The History Channel about his life and legend, in order to truly understand “Astral City” in full.
-The main premise is that this story was told by a spirit who communicated with Xavier long ago, and told tales of his journey through the afterlife.
+You might want to watch the documentary from The History Channel about his life and legend in order to truly understand “Astral City” in full.
+The main premise of this movie is that it was communicated to Xavier long ago by a spirit who told tales of his journey through the afterlife.

 Regardless of your beliefs, this is a pretty fascinating film with lots of interesting imagery and sentimental discussions.